-When it comes to home appliance manufacturers, two of the biggest names are Bosch and Samsung.
+Bosch and Samsung dishwashers are the best selling appliances in the US market.
 While their pedigree might be widely different, they still carry some similar traits that make them favorites among consumers.
 Bosch dishwashers are recognized to be the best in the world.
 But while Samsung is relatively new to the appliance marketplace, it is an unfailingly cutting-edge company that’s always at the forefront of technological advancement.

 In this review we’ll take a look at Bosch vs. Samsung dishwashers while comparing their most significant offerings.
 This way, when it comes time to make a buying decision, you’ll be informed about just what makes these two brands of dishwashers different, what makes them the same, and elements of their greatness.

 So, let’s check out the most important features of a dishwasher and how each company fares.

 The good news is that both Bosch and Samsung offer impressively quiet dishwashers.
 Bosch is well-known for their quiet dishwashers, which offer a noise range from 38 to 50 dBA.
 Samsung offers a similar range, from 38 to 55 dBA.
 Considering that 40 dBA is about the volume of a library and 50 dBA is about the volume of a quiet conversation at home, those aren’t bad figures.